ericmjl/essays-on-data-science/docs/newsletter/2020/08-august.md

 but if you'd like to support us (mostly by keeping us caffeinated) or would like an offline copy to keep that will be kept up-to-date for life, please consider purchasing a copy!

-## Thank you for reading!

-Alrighty, I shan't toot my own horn anymore.
-I hope you enjoyed this special SciPy curation edition of the programming-oriented data science newsletter!
-As always, let me know on [Twitter](twitter.com/ericmjl) if you've enjoyed the newsletter, and I'm always open to hearing about the new things you've learned from it.
-Next month, we resume regular scheduled, ahem, programming!

-Meanwhile, if you'd like to get early access to new written tutorials, essays, 1-on-1 consulting and complimentary access to the Skillshare workshops that I make, I'd appreciate your support on [Patreon](patreon.com/ericmjl)!

-Stay safe, stay indoors, and keep hacking!

-Cheers,
-Eric